What is a Solid-State Battery?

 Solid-state batteries have not yet reached mass commercialization, so it’s impossible to say whether they will be safer in real-world applications.
 Researchers believe that they should be less prone to thermal runaway due to overcharging or internal shorts, but recent tests show that they may be just as flammable when crushed or punctured.

 Alsym Energy has developed an innovative low-cost, high-performance rechargeable battery chemistry that’s ideal for applications such as stationary storage, maritime shipping, electric vehicles, and two-wheelers.

-Our technology avoids many of the issues that surround lithium-ion batteries and uses no lithium or cobalt.
+Our technology avoids many of the issues that surround both traditional and solid-state lithium-ion batteries and uses no lithium or cobalt.
 By using readily available, inherently non-flammable and non-toxic materials, we’re working to deliver performance comparable with lithium ion at a much lower cost, making electrification more affordable for everyone.